openequella/openequella.github.io/guides/RemoteRepositoriesConfigurationGuide.md

 The search specific elements are described in the sections detailing the individual search types, as follows:

-### EQUELLA
+### openEQUELLA
-The EQUELLA search allows for the searching of other EQUELLA repositories.
+The openEQUELLA search allows for the searching of other openEQUELLA repositories.

 The configurable elements for the EQUELLA—Details page are:
-* Institution URL – enter the address of the EQUELLA institution to search.
+* Institution URL – enter the address of the openEQUELLA institution to search.
 * Shared secret ID – enter the shared secret ID for authentication of search requests.
 * Shared secret value – enter the shared secret value for authentication of search requests.
 * Sign-in option – select to sign-in as the current user, or specify another user based on your institution configuration.